Malatras out at SUNY amid firestorm

 Gov. Kathy Hochul, when asked by reporters earlier this week whether Malatras should be replaced, said it was not her decision, suggesting his fate would be left to the trustees.

 In contrast to Hochul, Rep. Tom Suozzi, D-Nassau County, a candidate for governor, did call for the ouster of Malatras, as did Rep. Elise Stefanik, R-North Country.
-On Wednesday, 31 Assembly Democrats issued a statement insisting that Malatras resign or be terminated.
+On Wednesday, 31 state Assembly Democrats issued a statement insisting that Malatras resign or be terminated.
+The lawmakers criticized Malatras for making "misogynistic, abusive and irresponsible" comments.

-Following the chancellor's announcement, one of his most vehement critics, Assemblyman Ron Kim, D-Queens, questioned why the chancellor is being allowed to remain in the post for another five weeks.
+Following the chancellor's announcement, one of his most vehement critics, Assembly Member Ron Kim, D-Queens, questioned why the chancellor is being allowed to remain in the post for another five weeks.

 Referencing the recent departure of former state Health Commissioner Howard Zucker, Kim tweeted: "Like with Zucker, they need time to burn as much evidence & hand out some corporate giveaways before they exit."